 You must be a valid SIU math student, faculty member, or teaching assistant with a valid Network ID to attend Math Tutoring and Help Sessions.
 Locations are available in Faner, Morris Library, and Trueblood.
 Hours vary by location so check the website for further information.

 The Achieve Program is a fee-for-service program that serves students with ADD, ADHD, Dyslexia, Asperger’s Syndrome, Processing Disorders, and many other learning difficulties.
-The team of experience staff advisors, case managers, test proctors, academic coaches, and content specific tutors work together to help you meet your academic requirements successfully.
+The team of experienced staff advisors, case managers, test proctors, academic coaches, and content specific tutors work together to help you meet your academic requirements successfully.

 Located on the SIU campus CASD offers social communication skills training to SIU students.
 Students are provided training to help improve socialization skills to adjust to the social demands of navigating college life, as well as gain support and counseling to improve independent living skills.
 For more information please contact Sherell Sparks at 453-7123.